USRSE/usrse.github.io/_posts/2022-06-22-community-meeting-financial-group-blog-report.md

 # Thinking About US-RSE Financial Sustainability

-a 2022 Community Workshop post by - *Jeff Carver, Julia Damerow, Meag Doherty, Angela Herring, Chris Hill, Blake Joyce, Allen Lee, Elaine Raybourn, Liz Vu*
+A 2022 Community Workshop post by - *Jeff Carver, Julia Damerow, Meag Doherty, Angela Herring, Chris Hill, Blake Joyce, Allen Lee, Elaine Raybourn, Liz Vu*

 At the 2022 Community Workshop a group met to think about advancing the US-RSE financial sustainability vision.
 The group discussed possible ways to grow the financial resources of US-RSE while staying true to its member-led mind set.
 The outcome of that discussion is a Q&A format dialog that presents some key questions discussed and puts forward thoughts that these questions generated around possible near term considerations, directions and priorities.